• Loon Sounds

 Can I donate to the operation of the loon cam?

 Yes!
 Please use the donation button here or on the loon cam page and choose the “Loon Cam” option to direct your donation.
 Donations over the past few years have funded two cameras, infrared lights, a solar power array and associated equipment to make the camera reliable.
 The primary cost remains the high-speed internet connection.
 This year, we estimate it will cost about $1000 to operate both loon cams 1 and 2.
 The stream starts around May 1 and runs into mid July.
-Your donations help make it possible.
+Your donations help make it possible to offer a high-quality live stream.

 Can I control the view?